Welcome to our guest author, April Sutphen on behalf of The Mindful Gamer looking at the truth or myth of video game addiction.

 Reasons People Play Video Games

 Before we can discuss the connection between video game addiction and depression, it’s important to understand the reasons why people play.
-The benefits of playing video games are often what attract individuals with depression.
+The benefits of playing video games are often what attract individuals with depression as they:

 Evidence shows that people with gaming addiction also exhibit symptoms associated with depression.
 One major hole in this theory is that there’s a difference between being depressed and simply being unhappy.
 While there are assessments designed to diagnose depression no such evaluation exists for video game addiction or unhappiness.
 These are often self-diagnosed conditions based strictly on behavioural patterns and observation.